operator-playground-io/Kafka-chart-tile/cover.md

 **Zookeeper :**

-Kafka uses zookeeper to manage service discovery for kafka brokers that form the cluster. zookeeper sends changes of the topology to kafka, so each node in the cluster knows when a new broker joins, a broker dies, a topic was removed or a topic was added, etc. zookeeper provides an in-sync view of kafka cluster configuration.
+Kafka uses zookeeper to manage service discovery for kafka brokers that form the cluster.
+Zookeeper sends changes of the topology to kafka, so each node in the cluster knows when a new broker joins, a broker dies, a topic was removed or a topic was added, etc. Zookeeper provides an in-sync view of kafka cluster configuration.

 **Kafka Topics :**